 For example, Wells Fargo charges $35 for each payment in an overdrawn status.
 These charges can add up quickly if multiple overdrawn payments occur in a short period.
-By keeping an eye on your account balance, you can avoid overdraft charges.
+You can avoid overdraft charges by keeping an eye on your account balance.

 Even if you watch your balance closely, overdrafts can still happen.
 However, many banks offer an overdraft protection service to save you from those fees.
 To take advantage of the service, you link up another account — often a savings account — to your checking account.
 The bank will automatically transfer enough to cover any overages.
 Some banks, like Ally Bank, offer this transfer service at no additional cost, while others charge a smaller fee than the overdraft fee.

 Paper is expensive and bad for the environment.
 Electronic statements can be much more convenient than paper copies.
-In fact, many banks charge extra if you want paper statements.
+Many banks charge extra if you want paper statements.

 For example, Bank of America charges $5 each for statement copies.
 You can avoid this type of charge by signing up for electronic delivery and viewing your statements online.
 If you need hard copies, you can download and print them yourself.

 Wire transfers can be quick and convenient compared to traditional bank transfers, which take up to three business days to complete.
 However, there’s a cost for the speed and convenience.

 For example, Chase charges up to $35 per domestic wire transfer and even more if you want to send a wire internationally.
 Sometimes, wire transfers are required.
 But if you can use a regular transfer, you can save money.
 You might want to explore some services that now offer no-cost personal transfers, like Zelle or Venmo.

 8. Set Up Alerts and Notifications